Urban geography, geopolitics, Central and Eastern Europe, Ukraine, housing, socio-spatial differentiation, labour migration, interviewer effects.

 Docent 2009 (Uppsala University)

-- K. Mezentsev, M. Gentile, N. Mezentseva and Iu.
+- Mezentsev, K., M. Gentile, N. Mezentseva and Iu.
 Stebletska (2018), An island of civilization in a sea of delay?
-Indifference and fragmentation along the rugged shorelines of Kiev’s newbuild archipelago, forthcoming in Journal of Urban Affairs (in press).
+Indifference and fragmentation along the rugged shorelines of Kiev’s newbuild archipelago, Journal of Urban Affairs 41(5): 654-678.

 - Gentile, M. (2017), "Staden och den geopolitiska förkastningslinjen", in T. Borén (ed.), Urban Utveckling och Interaktion, YMER 2017 (Stockholm: Svenska Sällskapet för Antropologi och Geografi), pp. 49-69.